svanderburg/libnixxml/README.md

 `builtins.toJSON`.
 Nix can also import JSON (`builtins.fromJSON`) and TOML (`builtins.fromTOML`).

-Nix's XML representation is basically just a serialization of the abstract syntax tree.
+Nix's XML export function basically exposes an XML serialization of an abstract syntax tree.
 For example, the following Nix expression:

 ```nix
 {